dohliam/gdcl/README.md

   `ruby gdcl.rb en "monkey wrench" > output.txt`

+## Supported formats

+gdcl currently supports compressed dictionary files in [ABBYY Lingvo .dsl dictionary format](http://lingvo.helpmax.net/en/troubleshooting/dsl-compiler/your-first-dsl-dictionary/) (i.e., files ending in the extension `.dsl.dz`) as well as online pronunciation audio files from Forvo.com (see [the section above](#forvorb) on using forvo.rb to look up pronunciations).
+Support for other formats and online dictionaries is planned for future releases.

 ## To do

 Features that need to be implemented:
 * Read search and dictionary preferences from GoldenDict config file
 * Search using GoldenDict's existing index files
-* Dictzip support (i.e. search dictionaries in place rather than needing to unzip them to tmp folder)
+* ~~Dictzip support (i.e. search dictionaries in place rather than needing to unzip them to tmp folder)~~
 * bgl, dict and other formats support
 * Online dictionaries support (Wikipedia, Wiktionary etc)